-Last time on Supervised Learning’s Got Talent, we were introduced to talented decision maker of the show, Logistic Regression.
+Last time on Supervised Learning’s Got Talent, we were introduced to the talented decision maker of the show, Logistic Regression.

 They are a lot more detective-like in their process.

-Introducing, the Decision Tree!
+Introducing the Decision Tree!

 Decision Tree.
 They may not produce oxygen, but they sure make some definitive calls!